Im Tierpark Belauscht

 Kulturhaus Schwartzsche Villa, Berlin

-Im Tierpark Belauscht was exhibited in July 2023 as part of Xposures Open-Air Festival at Kulturhaus Schwartzsche Villa in Steglitz, Berlin, curated by Marianna Liosi.
+Im Tierpark Belauscht was first exhibited in July 2023 as part of Xposures Open-Air Festival at Kulturhaus Schwartzsche Villa in Steglitz, Berlin.
+The festival was curated by Marianna Liosi.
 Xposures positioned ten international artists based in Berlin to respond to the exhibition Vergessen und Vorbei?
 (Forgotten and Gone?), which took place simultaneously at Schwartzsche Villa.
 Vergessen und Vorbei? raised the question of how we might memorialise or transform sites in Berlin that were used as forced labour camps under National Socialism.
-Im Tierpark Belauscht provides but one such answer to this question.

-Im Tierpark Belauscht responds to the politicised history of Schlosspark Friedrichsfelde through a provocative gesture intended to nuance our reading of events, political actions, and individual people connected with this site, and thus with the production of memory in Berlin since the Second World War more broadly.
-Horn speakers installed in a tree outside of Kulturhaus Schwartzsche Villa reproduced the sounds of birds recorded in captivity in Tierpark Berlin alongside the unmistakable sounds of human visitors.
-Both the visual aesthetic of the speakers and the distinctive military-like sound they produce are reminiscent of places of power and hierarchy – schools, detention facilities, prisons, army barracks, etc. The conflict of symbols presented in this installation between freedom, which we associate with birds owing to their ability to fly, and domination reflects the stunning paradox of the site of Schlosspark Friedrichsfelde.
+Im Tierpark Belauscht responds to the politicised history of Schlosspark Friedrichsfelde through a provocative gesture intended to nuance our reading of this site, and thus with the production of memory more broadly in Berlin since the Second World War.
+Horn speakers installed in a tree outside of Kulturhaus Schwartzsche Villa amplified the sounds of birds recorded in captivity in Tierpark Berlin alongside the unmistakable sounds of human visitors inside the bird enclosure.
+Both the visual aesthetic of the speakers and the distinctive military-like sound they produce are reminiscent of places of power and hierarchy – schools, detention facilities, prisons, army barracks, etc. The conflict of symbols presented in this installation between freedom, which we associate with birds, owing to their ability to fly, and domination reflects the stunning paradox of Schlosspark Friedrichsfelde - once the site of a forced labour camp and now a public zoo.

 Installation: